Daniel-Albino/Intership/README.md

 # Intership

-Intership at The Loop Co.
+In this repository will store all documents relating to my intership at The Loop Co.